 Take the right fork at Black Boulder Junction.
 Immediately pass a blue water-pipe fixture that emerges above ground.
 A few meters beyond, enter thick evergreen forest.
 The path ascends—sometimes gradually, sometimes steeply—through forest alternating with short stretches of meadow and fields of ferns.
 At a fork in the path where a pipeline goes right, be sure to take the left fork.

-1½ hours beyond Black Boulder Junction, cross two brooks on simple log bridges and arrive at Jianshan Meadow.
-Here, at an elevation of 3,500 meters, there are huts and corrals.
+1½ hours beyond Black Boulder Junction, cross two brooks—the second on a log bridge—and arrive at Jianshan Meadow.
+Here, at an elevation of 3,470 meters, there are huts and corrals.
 You may see other hikers and local residents, as several paths converge on the meadow.
-The Yi Village Route (彝家村路线) crosses the meadow, going north to Yi Village (彝家村) and south to Base Camp (大本营).
+The Yi Village Route (彝家村路线) crosses the meadow, going north on the descent to Yi Village (彝家村) and south on the ascent to Base Camp (大本营).

 Note on the descent from Jianshan Meadow

 From the waterfall there are two routes to Black Lake.
-For the first one, ascend any of the various paths to the right (east and north) of the falls, reaching the regular path after an extremely steep climb.
+For the first, ascend any of the various paths to the right (east and north) of the falls, reaching the regular path after an extremely steep climb.
 This route is best avoided in wet conditions.
 For the second and easier way, follow the brook back down and return to Jianshan Meadow.
-At the meadow, ascend the slope behind the huts on a well-beaten track.
+At the meadow, ascend the track on the slope behind the huts.

 From here to Black Lake the track parallels the lake’s outlet stream.
 The going is often steep but mitigated by gurgling water sounds and increasingly expansive views of the high country.
 You’ll see some nice cascades higher up as well as the occasional grazing yak.
 50 minutes above Jianshan Meadow, pass by several huts in ruins.